 Demeter Holiday Cottage Whitby

-There are steps up to the holiday cottage from White Horse Yard which lead you into the ground floor with dining kitchen and sitting room.
+Demeter Cottage has been decorated and furnished to a high standard with a mixture of antique and contemporary furniture.
+There are steps up to the cottage from White Horse Yard which lead you into the ground floor with dining kitchen and living room.

-- Kitchen with oven / hob, microwave, washer, fridge with freezer compartment.
-Kettle, toaster.
-And coffee pod machine( with some complementary pods included)
+- Kitchen with oven / hob, microwave, dishwasher, fridge with freezer compartment, kettle, toaster, coffee machine

 - Bathroom comprising of freestanding bath and shower unit

-- Bedroom 1 ¬ twin single beds and hairdryer
+- Bedroom 1 - twin single beds and hair dryer

 The 'White Horse and Griffin' Inn, at the entrance to the yard, dates back to 1691 and is steeped in history.
 The first stagecoach left here, for York in 1788.
 Charles Dickens is said to have visited and eaten there.
 Captain James Cook and William Scoresby both used rooms at the 'White Horse and Griffin' to hire their crews for their voyages of discovery.
 George Stephenson also used to meet here with his investors for his railway.